 I’ve also seen organic fruit juices which have 30g of sugar per one little plastic bottle.
 In terms of your bodies response to this food, this is not much better than drinking a coca-cola as there is no fibre to minimise the effect of this ‘food’ in either drinks.

 Highly processed foods can also still be organic.
-It is best to avoid packaged and processed foods, even if they are slammed with claims saying they are organic and healthy.
+It is best to reduce highly processed foods, even if they are slammed with claims saying they are organic and healthy.
 Chances are, they are not.

 I would also much prefer to buy local and fresh produce that is not certified organic over American organic certified food, but that's just me.